NordicESMhub/NorESM_user_workshop_2021/content/virtual_machine.md

 :::{note}
 Use the *actual path* to where your SSH keys are stored on your laptop (instead of *~/.ssh/*), replace *@aaa.bb.cc.ddd* by the IP address that you have been allocated, and all use the same user name (*ubuntu*)

-The **"$"** character at the begining of each line is meant to represent the Bash shell prompt whilst the remainder of the line is the command itself
 :::